meta-llama/llama3/README.md

 We are unlocking the power of large language models.
 Our latest version of Llama is now accessible to individuals, creators, researchers, and businesses of all sizes so that they can experiment, innovate, and scale their ideas responsibly.

-This release includes model weights and starting code for pre-trained and instruction tuned Llama 3 language models — including sizes of 8B to 70B parameters.
+This release includes model weights and starting code for pre-trained and instruction-tuned Llama 3 language models — including sizes of 8B to 70B parameters.

-This repository is intended as a minimal example to load Llama 3 models and run inference.
+This repository is a minimal example of loading Llama 3 models and running inference.
 For more detailed examples, see [llama-recipes](https://github.com/facebookresearch/llama-recipes/).

 ## Download

-In order to download the model weights and tokenizer, please visit the [Meta Llama website](https://llama.meta.com/llama-downloads/) and accept our License.
+To download the model weights and tokenizer, please visit the [Meta Llama website](https://llama.meta.com/llama-downloads/) and accept our License.

 Once your request is approved, you will receive a signed URL over email.
-Then run the download.sh script, passing the URL provided when prompted to start the download.
+Then, run the download.sh script, passing the URL provided when prompted to start the download.

-Pre-requisites: Make sure you have `wget` and `md5sum` installed.
+Pre-requisites: Ensure you have `wget` and `md5sum` installed.
 Then run the script: `./download.sh`.

-Keep in mind that the links expire after 24 hours and a certain amount of downloads.
-If you start seeing errors such as `403: Forbidden`, you can always re-request a link.
+Remember that the links expire after 24 hours and a certain amount of downloads.
+You can always re-request a link if you start seeing errors such as `403: Forbidden`.

 ### Access to Hugging Face

-We are also providing downloads on [Hugging Face](https://huggingface.co/meta-llama), in both transformers and native `llama3` formats.
+We also provide downloads on [Hugging Face](https://huggingface.co/meta-llama), in both transformers and native `llama3` formats.
 To download the weights from Hugging Face, please follow these steps:

 - Visit one of the repos, for example [meta-llama/Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).
 - Read and accept the license.
 Once your request is approved, you'll be granted access to all the Llama 3 models.
 Note that requests used to take up to one hour to get processed.